On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Proofs

-Transforming back gives~\eqref{eq:apriori_defect} for the part of $\Omega^-$ parametrized by $F$. (\ref{it:aysmptotic_exp_away_from_bdry_smooth}) follows easily from the definition, as the exponential decay dominates all powers of $\abs{s}$.
+Transforming back gives~\eqref{eq:apriori_defect} for the part of $\Omega^-$ parametrized by $F$.
+Assertion (\ref{it:aysmptotic_exp_away_from_bdry_smooth}) follows easily from the definition, as the exponential decay dominates all powers of $\abs{s}$.
 This allows us to smoothly cut off $u_{BL}$ for large $\rho$ and extend it by $0$ to the whole domain.
 For general $g$, we use a smooth partition of unity to decompose $g$ into functions with local support. \end{proof}